tomato42/tls13-spec/draft-ietf-tls-tls13.md

 ##### Known Configuration Extension

-The known configuration extension allows the client to indicate that it already knows either the server's cryptographic key (either a DH share or a pre-shared key) or the server's entire state.
-In the case of a DH share, this extension allows the omission of the server certificate and signature, with three potential benefits:
+The known configuration extension allows the client to indicate that it wishes to reuse the server's known configuration and semi-static (EC)DHE key (see {{server-configuration}} for how to establish these configurations.
+This extension allows the omission of the server certificate and signature, with three potential benefits:

 - Shortening the handshake because the certificate may be large.